xuanhun/articles/visactor/sourcecode/vchart/en/1-vchart-basic-principles.md

 ## Terminology

-1. Mark: Basic graphic elements (basic primitives), such as lines, points, rectangles, etc.
+1. Mark: Basic graphical elements (basic primitives), such as lines, points, rectangles, etc.

-1. Series: Responsible for the visual representation of specific types of data, including a set of primitives and their corresponding chart logic, such as a series of lines in a line chart
+1. Series: Responsible for the visual representation of a specific type of data, containing a set of primitives and their corresponding chart logic, such as a series of lines in a line chart

-1. Region: Defines the spatial area of the chart, associates one or more series, handles interaction and animation, provides coordinate systems
+1. Region: Defines the spatial area of the chart, associates one or more series, handles interactions and animations, and provides coordinate systems

-1. Component: Elements that assist in reading and interacting with the chart, such as legends, axes, tips, etc.
+1. Component: Components that assist in chart reading and interaction, such as legends, axes, tooltips, etc.

 1. Layout: Manages the layout of the chart, including the position and size of regions and components

-1. Chart: The abstract concept of the entire chart, including elements on the view such as layout, components, and regions, as well as data and all elements needed to form a table
+1. Chart: The abstract concept of the entire chart, containing elements on the view such as layout, components, and regions, as well as data and all elements required to form a chart

 ## Structural Relationships